ckb-next/ckb-next/docs/LINUX_INSTALLATION.md

 ### Semi-automatic method

 "Semi-automatic" means that you can still get the job easily done, but change some of the decisions made by a package maintainer.
+Practically this implies that you:

+* clone the repository (don't download the zip!)
+* `cd` into the source directory
+* run
+	1. `mkdir build && cd build` - required for CMake's out-of-source build
+	2. `cmake ..` - generate CMake configuration files and Makefiles.
+Here you can set different options.
+See [this document](docs/CMAKE_CONFIG.md) for the full list of options with their description.
+By default the command above is equivalent to `cmake -DLINUX_CUSTOM_INSTALL=OFF -DWITH_ANIMATIONS=ON -G "Unix Makefiles" ..`.

 #### Preparation: